Meteorological history of Hurricane Katrina: Rapid intensification and peak strength

 From 06:00 UTC on August 27 to 12:00 UTC the next day, Katrina's maximum sustained winds increased from 75 mph (120 km/h) to 115 mph (185 km/h), marking its intensification to a Category 3 hurricane on the SSHS.
 A well-defined eye developed during this time.
 Significant lightning outbursts occurred in Katrina's eyewall throughout the rapid intensification phase.
 Throughout the remainder of August 27, Katrina's intensity plateaued as an eyewall replacement cycle took place.
 Its inner eyewall collapsed as a larger one formed around it and subsequently contracted by the morning of August 28.
-During this cycle Katrina's overall size expanded dramatically, nearly doubling by the end of the day, with tropical storm-force winds extended up to 160 mi (260 km) from its center.
-Upwelling of cold-core eddies occurred in the hurricane's wake, with SSTs falling by 5–6 C-change near the Florida Keys.
+During this cycle, Katrina's overall size expanded dramatically, nearly doubling by the end of the day, with tropical storm-force winds extended up to 160 mi (260 km) from its center.
+Upwelling of cold-core eddies occurred in the hurricane's wake, with sea surface temperatures falling by 5–6 C-change near the Florida Keys.